ceculbe/stratolab.github.io/telemetry/esp32-heltec-tracker/c/lesson-5/README.md

     - MISO carries data from the card reader to the microconroller Notice that SPI has a separate line for data going in each direction, unlike I2C which can only carry data in one direction at a time.
 This is one reason why SPI is faster than I2C.

-1. **Unlplug the microcontroller from power and USB.** Do not remove the BMP180 sensor or its wiring.
+1. **Unplug the microcontroller from power and USB.** Do not remove the BMP180 sensor or its wiring.
 Place the SD card reader onto the breadboard slightly above the microcontroller.
 Place it so that the six pins are in six different rows of the breadbaord.

 2. Connect a jumper wire from the SD card reader 3.3V pin to the red "power" rail of the breadboard.
 Also connect the same red power rail to the 3.3V pin on the microcontroller if you have not done so in a previous lesson.

 3. Connect a jumper wire from the SD card reader GND pin to the blue "ground" rail of the breadboard.
 Also connect the same blue ground rail to the GND pin on the microcontroller if you have not done so in a previous lesson.

 4. The CLK, CS, MOSI, and MISO pins of the card reader connect to pins 4 though 7 of your microcontroller.
 Look at your code in the Arduino IDE to figure out which pin to connect to which number.
 The photo below shows one way of neatly connecting these wires.
-It is okay to use longer wires with some slack, but try to keep your board neat.
+It is okay to use longer wires with some slack, but try to keep your board neat.\
     ![SD card reader on breadboard](./assets/images/sd_card_reader_on_breadboard.png)

 5. Plug the microcontroller into your laptop and upload the code using the right arrow button.
 After the code has run, unplug the microcontroller, remove the SD card, and insert the SD card into your laptop.
 Check to see that the file was written correctly.